dekorateio/dekorate/readme.md

 If everything went well, building your project will also generate `halkyon.yml` and `halkyon.json` files in the `target/classes/META-INF/dekorate` is triggered.

-The content of the component descriptor will be determined by the existing config provided by other annotations such as `@KubernetesApplication` and can be also controlled using application properties.
+The content of the halkyon descriptor will be determined by the existing config provided by other annotations such as `@KubernetesApplication` and can be also controlled using application properties.

 ###  Framework integration